charityroyale/webapplication/ROADMAP.md

 - on hover twitch screen
 - tagline for subdonationpages (e.g. "v. will in den zoo")
 - FAQ 1 youtube embedded box with preview and description donations (under featured stream)
+- add trophy to top donator list and enhance generic usage for last-donators

 DONE